 Elderly people can experience a dulled sense of smell, meaning that they may not notice when it is time to take a shower.

 However, on the other hand, reduced circulation can make older people particularly susceptible to the cold, meaning that they may avoid showering because it makes them uncomfortable.
-If this is the case, try setting your loved one’s bathroom heating to come on before the time they usually shower, so the room will be nice and warm getting in and out of the waters.
+If this is the case, try setting your loved one’s bathroom heating to come on before the time they usually shower, so the room will be nice and warm getting in and out of the water.

 Mental health reasons